MStylesMS/PxC/docs/SPEC.md

 ## Open questions (please answer to guide the next pass)

-1. Preferred default display modes: should `PxC` focus on `countdown` only, or support both `countdown` and real-time clocks from the start?
-2. How do you want to manage assets for different clock types? (store in `/public/assets/<clock-name>/` or a single shared assets folder?)
-3. Should the `.ini` editor be built into the app (web UI) or as a separate CLI/editor tool?
+The clarifications below have been recorded and incorporated into the spec.
+They resolve the initial open questions:

+1. PxC will focus on configurable countdown displays, but must also support realtime clock and stopwatch modes.
+2. Each style will have its own `<clock-name>` namespace (e.g. `antique-analog-oval-portrait`, `simple-4digit-landscape`).
+Each style may expose multiple backgrounds, hands, digit sets, and fonts; the `.ini` will select the desired assets.
+3. For now, `.ini` files will be edited manually.
+We'll provide examples and documentation under `/config/examples` and `/docs` to guide authors.
-4. Do you prefer SSH or HTTPS remotes for GitHub pushes?
-(I created the GitHub remote as HTTPS — I can switch to SSH if you prefer.)
+4. You prefer SSH for GitHub pushes.
+I will switch the `origin` remote to SSH only if you ask me to (it's currently set to HTTPS and working).
-5. Which browser/device types are primary (kiosk displays, browsers on desktops, mobile)?
-This affects responsive layout choices.
+5. Primary targets are full-screen standard displays (kiosk/large screens) in both landscape and portrait.
+The renderers should support rotations of 0, 90, 180 and 270 degrees (equivalently -90).

 ---

 This is a first-pass spec.
 Once you answer the open questions I will expand this document with concrete data shapes, component contracts, example `.ini` files, and a minimal test plan.